genesis-computing-ai/genesis-agents-public/genesis_bots/genesis_sample_golden/msft_teams_adapter/README.md

-Python utility to relay messages to and from an Azure Bot (for MS Teams) to a Genesis instance running in SPCS or any other host on www
+Python utility to relay messages to and from an Azure Bot (for MS Teams) to a Genesis instance running in SPCS or any other host on www.

+• A bot is created on Azure (portal.azure.com) for each Genesis bot that you want to use.
+It will have ita own instance of the msft teams adapter.
+Type 'azure bot' in the search bar and select 'Azure Bot' which will be under the 'Marketplace' heading.
+• The bot is specified in the BOT_ID environment variable.

 1. Sign up for an Azure account.
 The free tier is sufficient to set up a bot and adapter
 2. Sign up for an M365 developer account.
 This is required to deploy a bot to Teams.